 The receptors come alive sending signals to our brain which perceives the smell we have been exposed to.
 Looking back at the history and science of scent, scientists have studied the noses of our close relatives, such as chimpanzees.
 They have also studied human ancestors who existed millions of years ago.
 Scientists found that the olfactory bulbs that relate to sense of smell were around 12% larger in modern humans than in those of the Neanderthals, giving us a greater evolutionary advantage.* In fact, olfaction is among the oldest sense in vertebrates, “the only one that establishes a direct connection between the brain and its environment,” says Bastir.

 Smell is essential for surviving, playing a key role in basic processes like feeding and avoiding threats.
-We’ve evolved to interpret smells that indicate poison (foul-smelling bacteria that causes food poisoning, for example) and danger (smoke that indicates fire).
+We’ve evolved to interpret smells that indicate poison (foul smelling bacteria that causes food poisoning, for example) and danger (smoke that indicates fire).
 A person that has lost their ability to smell will need assistance in detecting risks or hazards.

 Our sense of smell declines as we get older, which explains why some elderly people have a reduced appetite.
 It’s just not that appealing anymore!
 It is widely believed that our sense of smell is now much greater than in the past, mainly due to the exposure of so many different scents and environments today.
 The consumer product industry (perfumes, food and beverage, and pesticides) devotes billions of dollars each year supporting olfactory research in an effort to enhance product design and marketing.